espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ### 1.3.1 ARP Request originated from STM32
 For station mode, `INPUT_STATION_SRC_IP` is used as STM32 IPv4 address and `INPUT_STATION_ARP_DEST_IP` is considered as destination IPv4 address.
 This could be configured as IPv4 address of your machine.
-For softap mode, `INPUT_SOFTAP_SRC_IP` will be used as STM32 IPv4 address and `INPUT_SOFTAP_ARP_DEST_IP` used as destination IPv4 address.
+For softAP mode, `INPUT_SOFTAP_SRC_IP` will be used as STM32 IPv4 address and `INPUT_SOFTAP_ARP_DEST_IP` used as destination IPv4 address.

 Please note,
-1. In case of softap mode, only static IPv4 addresses are supported currently.
-You can use your machine to connect to softap and assign static address as `INPUT_SOFTAP_ARP_DEST_IP`.
+1. In case of softAP mode, only static IPv4 addresses are supported currently.
+You can use your machine to connect to softAP and assign static address as `INPUT_SOFTAP_ARP_DEST_IP`.
 2. IP addresses configured are in same subnet for that interface.

-ARP request will be triggered around every one second for both softap and station network.
+ARP request will be triggered around every one second for both softAP and station network.
 ARP responses are displayed on receival.
 On minicom, typically should be printed like,
 ```
 ARP_RSP_RCVD: XX bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
 ```